Search

 Figure 16: 1024K R (Throughput)

-Figure 16 presents the throughput results for 1024K reads, where S2D with workload in the mirror tier significantly outperforms StarWind VSAN, reaching 52,000 MiB/s at a 16 IO depth compared to StarWind’s 15,600 MiB/s — about 233% higher throughput.
+Figure 16 presents the throughput results for 1024K reads, where S2D with 100% of the workload in the mirror tier significantly outperforms StarWind VSAN, reaching 52,000 MiB/s at a 16 I/O queue depth compared to StarWind’s 15,600 MiB/s — about 233% higher throughput.

-Even when workloads are spread across both tiers, S2D continues to outperform StarWind VSAN by a substantial margin.
+Even when workloads are spread across both tiers, mirror and parity, S2D continues to outperform StarWind VSAN by a substantial margin.
 This impressive read performance from S2D is again due to local reads when the test VM is located on the CSV owner node.

 Figure 17: 1024K R (Latency)